verityj/verityj.github.io/_posts/2023-06-12-extensions.md

 Just like it should be.

-To be completely sure we are done and all is as it was, try:
+To be completely sure we are done and all is as it was, check it:
 ```
 $ systemextensionsctl uninstall
 At this time, this tool cannot be used if System Integrity Protection is enabled.